dotnetprog/dataverse-configuration-migration-tool/README.md

 Please review open issues and the todo list below for ideas on what to contribute.

+## Continuous Delivery

+This repository includes example GitHub Actions workflows for building, testing, and deploying the tool:

+- [`main-pipeline.yml`](.github/workflows/main-pipeline.yml): Handles build, test, artifact publishing, and triggers deployment workflows.
+- [`cd-pipeline.yml`](.github/workflows/cd-pipeline.yml): Example deployment workflow for importing configuration data into a Dataverse environment using published artifacts and environment secrets.

+You can use these workflows as a starting point for your own CI/CD automation.
+See the workflow files for details on environment variables, secrets, and deployment steps.

 ### Generating Schema and Data Files

 To use the `import` command, you need a schema file and a data file.
 These can be generated from your Dataverse environment using the official Configuration Migration tool.
 For detailed instructions, refer to the Microsoft documentation: